 Certainly, much of the work profiled here can be categorised as company survival work.

 But business circumstances do not need to be extreme to produce innovative lawyering.
-There are many instances in the report where lawyers have transcended the traditional parameters of the legal role while going about their everyday jobs sizes, but they have a set of attributes in common.
-First,
+There are many instances in the report where lawyers have transcended the traditional parameters of the legal role while going about their everyday jobs

 Equally, in the litigation arena, innovative lawyers are not just coming up with precedents or taking cases to the US Supreme Court.
 They also frame and deliver their arguments innovatively in the courtroom.
 Often, their success is about putting a human face on dry numbers or complex disputes to simplify them for a jury.
-When this has been done with creativity and imagination - as several lawyers who appear in the litigation table have shown - it becomes innovation.
+When this has been done with creativity and imagination as several lawyers who appear in the litigation table have shown - it becomes innovation.